 Power Sprayer - Tank Agitation

 Power sprayer tank agitation can be either jet or mechanical.
+It’s important to understand the two different types of spray tank agitators.
 Jet agitation utilizes a portion of the pump’s output to stir up the tank.
-Mechanical agitation, utilizes paddles (usually of stainless steel) on a shaft that is turned by belts and pulleys connected with the engine.
+Mechanical agitation utilizes paddles (usually of stainless steel) on a shaft that is turned by belts and pulleys connected with the engine.

-This entry will focus on jet agitation.
+This entry will focus on jet agitation, or jet agitators in sprayers.
 We will discuss mechanical agitation in a future blog.

-Jet agitation requires a pump that has output volume sufficient for your spray application PLUS the volume required to agitate the tank.
+A spray tank jet agitator requires a spray pump that has output volume sufficient for your spray application PLUS the volume required to agitate the tank.

 Rule of Thumb – Most liquid materials require 8% of tank volume for agitation.
 Most granular or non-soluable materials require 12%.
 For example, to agitate a 200-gallon tank that you will be mixing a liquid concentrate into, you need 8% times 200 gallons, or 16 gallons per minute (gpm), for agitation.